 The Freundlich adsorption isotherm is mathematically expressed as:

-X/M = KFCeq1/n (1)
+X/M = KFceq1/n (1)

 Where KF and n are Freundlich constants related to adsorption capacity and adsorption intensity respectively at a given temperature.
 Taking the logarithm of both sides of the Freundlich Eq.
 (1), we get:

-Log (X/M) = Log KF + 1/n Log Ceq (2)
+log (X/M) = log KF + 1/n log ceq (2)

 Where X/M = amount of solute adsorbed per unit weight of adsorbent (mg/g);

-Ceq = concentration of solute remaining in solution at equilibrium (mg/dm3);
+ceq = concentration of solute remaining in solution at equilibrium (mg/dm3);

-Freundlich equilibrium constant, KF, which is dependent on temperature, can therefore be obtained from the plot of Log(X/M) against LogCeq. n value which gives the degree on nonlinearity between the solution concentration at equilibrium and adsorption is also useful in the following ways: if n is > 1 the adsorption is a physical process, if it is < 1 the adsorption in a chemical process, whereas, if it is = 1 then the plot of (X/M) against Ceq is linear.
+Freundlich equilibrium constant, KF, which is dependent on temperature can therefore be obtained from the plot of log(X/M) against logceq. n value which gives the degree on nonlinearity of the dependence adsorption on adsorbate concentration at equilibrium is also useful in the following ways: if n is > 1 the adsorption is a physical process, if it is < 1 the adsorption in a chemical process, whereas, if it is = 1 then the plot of (X/M) against ceq is linear.

-The value of the correlation coefficient was used to determine the strength of the linear relationship in the plot of Log(X/M) against LogCeq.
+The value of the correlation coefficient was used to determine the strength of the linear relationship in the plot of log(X/M) against logceq.
 In the plot, square of the correlation coefficient, R2 greater than 0.95 was considered sufficiently good.

-Under equilibrium conditions at temperature T, the change in free energy of the adsorption is related to KF according to:
+Under equilibrium conditions, at temperature T, the change in free energy of adsorption is related to KF according to:

 ∆Go = - RT ln KF (3)